syntaxandsips/Syntax-blogs/docs/operations/runbooks/rls-denial-spike.md

 - After mitigation, re-enable `rbac_hardening_v1` for staff cohort and monitor `authz_denied_count` for 30 minutes.
 - Ensure Playwright synthetic journeys pass in CI (`tests/synthetic/observability.spec.ts`).
 - Capture metrics snapshot and attach to incident record.
+- Verify Axe compliance remains green by rerunning `tests/e2e/admin-role-manager.spec.ts` (requires staff credentials).

 ## 6. Postmortem Checklist
 - Identify root cause (policy regression, role sync failure, guard bug).
 - Add automated test coverage if gap discovered.
 - Update documentation and backlog items if new work required.
 - Close incident with summary and action items in weekly progress log.

+### Appendix A — Keyboard Walkthrough
+1. From `/admin`, use `Tab` to reach the “Platform role manager” section and activate search via `Enter` to confirm focus ring styles.
+2. Navigate roster entries with arrow keys (list items announce via `aria-live`) and open the User Management form using `Space` on the edit button.
+3. Submit a role change with `Space`/`Enter`, confirm toast, and ensure focus returns to the roster.
+Record results in the incident doc.